-For decades, the BMW 3-Series has pretty much been the performance benchmark for sport sedans.
+The BMW 3-Series has rightfully earned its place among the top of sport sedans since it was introduced thanks to competent moves and thrilling performance in some models.
 And while BMW has made a tremendous effort to increase the efficiency of its powertrains, the 3-Series thankfully hasn't lost any of its sharp driving character.

 Whether you opt for the sedan or the Sports Wagon, what you get fully lives up to those long-held standards for handling and dynamics.
 Opt for the Gran Turismo (3GT) and what you get is a little softer and more comfort-oriented, yet still confident and responsive.